maciejzgadzaj/advancedqueue/README.md

 ## Installation

-To use add the following line to your `settings.php`:
+To use enable at least main `advancedqueue` module and add following line to your `settings.php`:

 `$settings['queue_default'] = 'queue.advancedqueue';`